 - Make sure your child is riding in a rear-facing car seat until they are 2 years old.
-If your child has outgrown its seat, they car face forward.
+If your child has outgrown its seat, they car facing forward.

-- Install your car seat and make sure it’s security by using lower anchors or a seat belt.
+- Install your car seat and make sure it’s secure by using lower anchors or a seat belt.

 - Get a properly fitted harness to give the best possible protection for your child.